tonybaloney/tonybaloney.github.io/blog/the-big-fib-can-you-prompt-llms-to-tell-the-truth.md

 ## I am a helpful assistant!

-*"You are a helpful assistant"* is part the default system prompt in ChatGPT and other GPT/LLMs.
+*"You are a helpful assistant"* is the default system prompt in ChatGPT and many other GPT/LLMs.
 Azure OpenAI defaults to *"You are an AI assistant that helps people find information."*.
-A **helpful** assistant would answer the question I gave it and not respond *"what are you talking about, Harry Kane has never won the Ballon D'or"*.
+A **helpful** assistant would answer the question I gave it and not respond *"what are you talking about you fool, Harry Kane has never won the Ballon D'or"*.
 If we changed the prompt slightly to say *"You are a **sports pundit**"*, or *"You are a helpful **sports journalist**"*, would it improve the quality of the answer?

 In Zheng, Pei, Logeswaran, et al's study [`When “A Helpful Assistant” Is Not Really Helpful: Personas in System Prompts Do Not Improve Performances of Large Language Models`](https://arxiv.org/pdf/2311.10054), they tried experimenting with different generic personas like *you are a colleague/buddy/friend*.
 They also tried experimenting with domain-specific personas, like *you are a biologist/ecologist/baker*.